KevinBatdorf/code-block-pro/readme.txt

 = 1.22.1 - 2023-07-30 =
 - Fix: Theme previews now respect the tabSize setting
 - Fix: Added escapeHTML wrapper on code to code pro transform function
-- Fix: Added some clarify on encoding, and added better edge cases handling
+- Fix: Added some clarity on encoding, and added better edge cases handling
 - Fix: Fixed an issue with the decoding with some sequences that would cause a block invalidation error.

 = 1.22.0 - 2023-07-22 =